onzfonz/comp227/src/content/8/en/part8c.md

 };
 ```

-The function gets a parameter of type `unknown` and returns it as type `string` if it exists and is of the right type.
+`parseComment` gets a parameter of type `unknown` and returns it as type `string` if it exists and is of the right type.

-The string validation function looks like this:
+We validate the `comment` via the `isString` function:

 ```js
 const isString = (text: unknown): text is string => {